HHW: Introduce yourself to our readers, let them know your name and where you’re from.

 HHW: What or who influences your music?

-HHW: What differentiates you from other artist?
+HHW: What differentiates you from other producers?

 HHW: What do you hope to get out of your involvement in the music industry?